-Landlords have a variety of responsibilities when they rent out their property.
-Although the rights and duties of housing providers vary from state to state, all landlords have the responsibility to abide by fair housing laws.
-These laws apply to all rental property owners, whether they are renting out a single unit or a multi-family property.
+A housing provider has a variety of responsibilities when they rent out their property.
+Although the rights and duties of housing providers vary from state to state, all landlords have the responsibility to abide by the fair housing law.

 What Is the Fair Housing Act?